A new vision is needed for a modern Commonwealth fit for the 21st century.

 As we are reminded to uphold Commonwealth values of democratic freedom and economic and social development, let us all celebrate our diversities and continue working hard to achieve equalities for a better future for the Commonwealth.

 Jean-Roger Kaseki is councillor in the London Borough of Islington.
 He is also associate of the Human Rights & Social Justice Research Institute/ London Metropolitan UniversityLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.